 Carrots are ridiculously accommodating.
-Growing them in containers is not just a great option for indoor growing, it also solves the problem of trying to grow then in heavy, rocky soil.
+Growing them in containers is not just a great option for indoor growing, it also solves the problem of trying to grow them in heavy, rocky soil.

 Smaller carrots are easiest to grow inside.
 They need less space and mature quickly.
-Since you’ll be seeding multiple plants - unlike a single pepper or tomato plant - a long container, like a window box, is ideal.
-The key for good germination is too keep the soil moist.
-Just lightly cover the seeds with some damp peat moss, so the seeds don’t dry out, but no hard crust forms over them, preventing germination.
-Seeds should germinate within 2 weeks.
+Since you’ll be seeding multiple plants—unlike a single pepper or tomato plant—a long container, such as a window box, is ideal.
+The key for good germination is to keep the soil moist.
+Just lightly cover the seeds with some damp peat moss so the seeds don’t dry out, but no hard crust forms over them, preventing germination.
+Seeds should germinate within two weeks.
 Days to maturity will depend on the variety you are growing.Continue to 3 of 8 below.

 03 of 08

-Garlic has very particular temperature needs, to form bulbs, but you can easily have a steady supply of garlic tops, or greens that can be used instead of scallions.
+Garlic has very particular temperature needs to form bulbs, but you can easily have a steady supply of garlic tops or greens that can be used instead of scallions.
 You don’t need a large container for garlic sprouts.
-A depth of about 4 inches should suffice.
-Simply plant the individual cloves about 1 inch deep and water regularly.
-The cloves should sprout in about 1 week.
+A depth of about four inches should suffice.
+Simply plant the individual cloves about one inch deep and water regularly.
+The cloves should sprout in about one week.

 04 of 08

 Even though pepper plants collapse at their first brush with frost, they are tropical perennials.
-Sweet peppers have never done well for me indoors, although you can certainly give them a try.
-Hot peppers have been very successful for me.
-I have started new plants from seed and I have dug and potted plants from my garden in late summer, to bring indoors for the winter.
+You can try sweet or hot peppers, starting both of them by seed.
+You can also pot plants from your garden in late summer and to bring indoors for the winter.
 You won’t get a huge harvest, but they will fruit.

 05 of 08